Mavireck/Kobo-Dashboard/README.md

 I personally use this app:
 https://play.google.com/store/apps/details?id=com.llamalab.automate&hl=fr
 In the demoImages folder, you will find an image of the flowchart I use.
+(The Kobo.png file)

 Although you can use the one you want. (if you need more details about how I used this app, send me a message via the Mobileread forum)